Getting started with your board committee

 Standing committees are subject to their board’s constitution and work long-term.
 Ad hoc committees are established for a set time to focus on a specific task.
 This could be anything from rewriting the board’s constitution to recruitment or the launch of a new product or service.

-boards generally rely more on standing committees than ad hoc committees, as the ongoing demands of running a business make up the majority of board-related tasks.
+Boards generally rely more on standing committees than ad hoc committees, as the ongoing demands of running a business make up the majority of board-related tasks.
 Ad hoc committees – alongside task forces and advisory councils – offer an efficient alternative when there is a particular project a board is looking to get done and out of the way.
 Both committee styles let members contribute to company goals in a meaningful way by drawing on their professional backgrounds and expertise.

 How to organise board committees